hapax/hapax.github.io/assets/chuzenji.md

 At first, life seems as incongruous as the teapot I found in the remains of the housefire, an island of order in a sea of chaos.

 disorder is also the condition for life.

+Even if life thrives at the margins of ruin, this is not a theodicy.